Home

 When did that change for me?

-Now I have no trouble being alone, whether it's in my house, my car, or my tent.
-Alone does not mean lonely for me.
+These days, with 5 decades of trail experience, I have no trouble being alone, whether it's in my tent, house, or car.

 So who's right?